ChangyueShi/ChangyueShi/README.md

 - Google Scholar: 🔭 [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=SWdsLWQAAAAJ)

-At the same time, I am also a music enthusiast. 🎤I love both vocal and instrumental music, and I enjoy singing as well as playing the piano 🎹 and guitar 🎸.
+I am also a music enthusiast.
+I love both vocal and instrumental music, and I enjoy singing as well as playing the piano 🎹 and guitar 🎸.

 ## 🔥 News